Sarwar Sultana Shaghasi: King's mother

 She had an influential position at court during the reign of her son.
 Her son enacted a radical modernisation of the country, which included a reform in the position of women.
 This affected the royal court as well, as he dissolved the royal harem and freed the enslaved bonds women of the Harem Sara palace complex.

-H. M. the Aliya Hazrat Queen Sarwar Sultana Shaghasi Serāj-ul-Khawātīn (Lamp of the Ladies) with her Royal Crowm.
+H. M. the Aliya Hazrat Queen Sarwar Sultana Shaghasi Serāj-ul-Khawātīn (Lamp of the Ladies) with her Royal Crown.

 She was described by the Swedish memoir writer Aurora Nilsson, who lived in Afghanistan with her Afghan husband in 1926–27.
 Nilsson visited the royal court in Paghman and Darullaman, and includes descriptions in her book of queen consort Soraya Tarzi well as the mother of the king.
 With their encouragement, Nilsson talked to them about European customs.
 Nilsson befriended the king's mother, whom she describes as influential and dominant, demonstrated dance and gymnastics for her and acted as her photographer.
 Nilsson described the king's mother as supportive of his modernisation reforms, and eager to assist her daughter-in-law in her role as a role model for a new modern Afghan woman.
 Her daughters also notably adopted Western fashion.
 She was noted to be tall and strict.